pulselive/gopro-utils/README.md

 This was my first ~~repository~~ fork.
 Any possible wrong practices are not intentional.

-Here are some other projects of mine that you might find interesting: https://prototyping.barcelona
+If you liked this you might like some of my [app prototyping](https://prototyping.barcelona).

 Here continues Stilldavid's work:
 ##############################################################################################################